Numeric Functions

 Rand(5) + 1

-3. Return a random floating point value between 0 and 1.
+3. Generate a random decimal between 0 and 1:

 Rand(1)